tms-minot/img_pipeline/README.md

 # NOTES
 The paths and threshold variables are define in the pipeline.py script.
 The API runs seemlessly on C9's CPU servers, although the tests were limited to 20 images and to localhost.
-Scaling it up shouldn't be an issue.
+Scaling up shouldn't be an issue.
-The number of Celery workers can be changed with the --concurrency flag.
+The number of Celery workers can be changed with the `--concurrency` flag.
 The ports used are 5672 for RabbitMQ and 5000 for Flask.